ssanjaychandra123/AIML/README.md

    Connect Power BI to the Azure Databricks model for real-time predictions.

 ### Results
-The model successfully identifies at-risk customers, achieving a high AUC-ROC score and providing actionable insights through a real-time dashboard.
+The model successfully identifies at-risk customers, achieving a high AUC-ROC score

 ### Contributing
 If you'd like to contribute, please follow these steps: